replit/ReplitLM/README.md

 This will load our model with its weights from Huggingface for your config.

-#### (3) Running Training
+#### (3) Running Training with LLM Foundry and Composer

-After having converted your dataset and defined a run configuration yaml, you can run training with LLM Foundry easily.
+After having converted your dataset and defined a run configuration yaml, you can run training with LLM Foundry.

-Simply follow the [How to Start Training](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#how-to-start-training) section in the LLM Foundry docs to run training.
+Follow the [How to Start Training](https://github.com/mosaicml/llm-foundry/tree/main/scripts/train#how-to-start-training) section in the LLM Foundry docs to run training.
 The section shows you how to run single-node and multi-node training.
+Effectively, you will run the `scripts/train/train.py` training script in the LLM Foundry repo with the defined configuration yaml using a command like `composer train/train.py <configuration_yaml_path> <extra_args>`.

+:warning: **Important** :warning:

+There is some hardcoded logic in Composer that we need to circumvent right now to ensure we can save out checkpoints.
+In the `scripts/train/train.py` training script, add the line `model.tokenizer = None` just after the model is initialized and the before the train dataloader is set up, i.e. Line 147.
+This is effectively ensures that we don't save out the tokenizer with the checkpoint state.
+This is needed because composer currently cannot handle saving checkpoints with tokenizers that have *.py files.

 #### Relevant Documentation